SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 RS485 mode in combination with RX_ONLY will simply set the pin to an output, but never use it, because the TX module isn't enabled.

 #### These options were meant to be combined
-* Loopback + Open Drain - These two not-particularly-useful options, when combined, become very useful - this gives you a half-duplex single serial interface.
-This is fairly common (UPDI is actually implemented this way), but it's almost ubiquitous in RS485.
+* Loopback + Open Drain - These two not-particularly-useful options, when combined, become very useful - this gives you a half-duplex single wire serial interface!
+This is fairly common.
+In fact I bet you've used or will use one within a few hours of reading thsi document: this is exactly how UPDI is implemented! (as far as I can tell, it's essentially a serial port that can only be run in this mode, complete with all the quirks of a normal serial port, like the implicit 2 byte RX bufffer (actually makes a *big* difference when writing to a Dx-series - except instead of talking to the chip itself, it talks to soem supervisor portion of the chip that has the power to force resets, write fuses and flash and so on.
+It also has a hardware debugging functionality, but they don't publically release the protocol, so you're forced to use the official tooling).
+But in any event - you'll see implementations of half duplex UARTs all over the place, and sooner or later, you'll probably end up making one even when you control both ends of the connection, to cut the pincount.
 * Loopback + Open Drain + RX485: In this mode, it will work perfectly for the case where there is an external line driver IC but it has only a single TX/RX combined wire and a TX_Enable pin (terminology may vary).
+This configuration is probablty more common than full duplex RS485 by a large margin.
+You almost never see more than 1 differential RS485 pair set up.

-#### Half-duplex schemes change the behavior of Serial in important ways
+#### Warning: Half-duplex schemes change the behavior of Serial in important ways
 Normally, RX functionality is not disabled unless the user specifically requests it.
 Bytes received at any time will be placed into the buffer by the USARTn RxC interrupt as long as it is not full.
 With loopback mode enabled, you will receive all the characters you transmit.
 That's fine for just loopback - since TX is actively driven high when idle, you can't exactly receive data any other way.
 When Open Drain mode is also active, though, the stuff that you sent would end up intermixed with actual received data.
 This is not very helpful (and checking the receive buffer to verify successful transmit looked awkward, since you'd have to keep a record of what you sent to compare it to. - that would be ideal, of course, but I didn't think it was worth the development time or flash it would take)
 SO, whenever the following bits are set:

 CTRLA: LBME
 CTRLB: ODME and TXEN and RXEN

 In this case, Any *write* will temporarily disable the RXC interrupt, and enable the TXC interrupt.
 When the TXC interrupt executes, it will disable itself after reading RXDATAL until the RXC flag is cleared (to flush out the characters you sent), and enable the RXC interrupt again.
+We considered the idea of checking the received data against the

 That configuration will result from calling the two argument version of begin() with SERIAL_OPEN_DRAIN and SERIAL_LOOPBACK, or equivalently, SERIAL_HALF_DUPLEX, and neither SERIAL_TX_ONLY nor SERIAL_RX_ONLY.